Written by Dr. Ruth Arumala

 The vagina is an interesting organ with specific demands (much like its owner).
 It requires a narrow pH range of 3.8 to 4.5.
 This means that the vagina needs an acidic environment to thrive.
 Many healthy activities we engage in change the pH of the vagina including exercise and sex.
 In addition, life changes such as menstrual periods or menopause can tilt the pH balance of the vagina.
 Some harmful activities which we advise against such as douching or using harsh perfumed soaps in or around the vagina can also contribute to changing the delicate balance.
 These scenarios can shift the pH of the vagina allowing it to become more basic.
 This results in good bacteria that normally colonizes the vagina to be eliminated and harmful bacteria or fungi to set up camp.
 The results are infections manifested by vaginal discharge, odor and irritation.

 Boric acid is an alternative and adjunct therapy for the management of vaginal odor and much more.
 It has been utilized by physicians for years as a prescription medication to treat new or recurrent infections.
-In the past, patients were only able to obtain boric acid in proper dosing via compounding pharmacies with a hefty price tags.
+In the past, patients were only able to obtain boric acid in proper dosing via compounding pharmacies with hefty price tags.

-pH-D feminine health designed a medical grade product formulated with the same dosage as recommended by gynecologists and other physicians alike that patients just like you can access from the comfort of their homes via the Amazon marketplace or over the counter at their local drug stores such as CVS and Target. pH-D Feminine Health Boric Acid Vaginal Suppositories give women access to this effective medication while by-passing the embarrassment of standing in line at a pharmacy.
+pH-D feminine health developed a medical grade product formulated with the same dosage as recommended by gynecologists and other physicians alike that patients just like you can access from the comfort of their homes via the Amazon marketplace or over the counter at their local drug stores such as CVS and Target. pH-D Feminine Health Boric Acid Vaginal Suppositories give women access to this effective medication while by-passing the embarrassment of standing in line at a pharmacy.

 I highly recommend pH-D Feminine Health Boric Acid Vaginal Suppositories as an effective medication for the management of vaginal odor.
 Like I say to my patients, it is one medication every woman should have nestled in the top drawer of her night stand.